Final Fantasy V Four Job Fiesta guide - how to tackle this unique challenge

 - In the spring, prior to the start of the Fiesta proper, a contest is held to vote on the most popular jobs within the community.
 Jobs you are assigned will prioritize the ones that were deemed to be the most popular, but aren’t guaranteed.

 - ADVANCE (#RegAdvance)

 - This will shuffle around the existing Earth Crystal jobs throughout the other three, and your last job will be one of the FF5 Advance exclusive jobs.

 - Pair the 4JF rules with the Grand Cross FF5 Randomizer for some extra interesting hijinx.
 This randomizes the abilities each job has, when you unlock the job, and all sorts of things!

 There special modifiers can be added to any of the other variations to add further restrictions to your job pool or how you have to play through your game.

 - TEAM 750 (#xxxxx750) / TEAM NO 750 (#xxxxxNo750)

-- These modifier will restrict your possible job assignments to those classes that can either use Rod weapons (Team750) or not (Team No750).
-Rods are incredibly broken weapons in Final Fantasy V due to the fact that they can be used as an item to cast the third level elemental spells.
+- These modifiers will restrict your possible job assignments to those classes that can either use Rod weapons (Team750) or not (Team No750).
+Rods are incredibly broken weapons in Final Fantasy V due to the fact that they can be used as an item to cast the third-level elemental spells.
 The Fire/Ice/Thunder rods all cost only 750 gil too.
 Breaking rods can make early boss fights absolute cake-walks.